ckRobinson/multi-column-markdown/README.md

 # Version History

 ### **0.6.0**
+- ### Auto Layout
+    - New render option added.
+    - An auto layout region does not use defined column breaks but will attempt to keep all content evenly balanced between the columns.
+    - Headings are kept tied to the content below it, meaning a heading shouldn't ever end a column they will instead be moved to the top of the next column.
+        - Allowing this to be turned off is coming.
+    - Set "Auto Layout: true" to use

+- ### Single columns
+    - Single column option added as per feature request.
+    - Setting the number of columns to 1 will enable.
+    - You can currently set the column to 3 sizes, small, medium, and large, which are rendered as 25%, 50% and 75% of the window size respectively.
+        - Setting "Column Size: medium"
+    - You can also set a left, right or centered location
+        - Setting "Column Position: center"
+- ### Other Changes
     - Major refactor of rendering process to make extension more simple.
     - Updated the refresh loop to keep things from being redrawn too frequently.
         - This change should help fix some of the flashing issues seen on iframe and other elements.
-- Added single column feature.
+- ### Upcoming (In no particular order)
+    - Working / Investigating on Live Preview support
+    - Fixing the scroll jumping issue
+        - Have made progress on this bug, but will require a syntax change and may interfere with live preview.
+    - Adding a settings window to allow for defining custom tag syntax and other options.

 ### **0.5.0**
 This release fixes the export to PDF functionality that was missing as well as fixing some other input and render bugs that had slipped by testing.